Centre for Housing Policy at the University of York

 More robust evidence of the solutions to address the issues of cost, quality, security and access in the private rented sector is available and used to inform policy and practice.

-The Centre for Housing Policy at the University of York is conducting an independent and objective review of the private rented sector in England, to establish whether it responds adequately to the needs of its various tenants.
-It will particularly focus on:
+The Centre for Housing Policy at the University of York carried out an independent, comprehensive and seminal review of the private rented sector in England, The Evolving Private Rented Sector: its Contribution and Potential.

 The sector has been growing in size and influence over the last 10 years and the University of York’s review provides evidence and analysis of these changes, as well as recommendations for developing a strategic framework for the whole of the private rented sector to be better managed.

 - Supply: analysis of the role and make up of landlords, institutional investment into the private rented sector, the role of letting agents and interventions by local authorities and housing associations

 - Demand: the role of renting in housing biographies, the dynamics of demand, and demand sub-groups, including looking at the characteristics of different types of renters